American and British English spelling differences: ae and oe

-Many words, especially medical words, that are written with ae/æ or oe/œ in British English are written with just an e in American English.
-The sounds in question are //iː// or //ɛ// (or, unstressed, //i//, //ɪ// or //ə//).
-Examples (with non-American letter in bold): aeon, anaemia, anaesthesia, caecum, caesium, coeliac, diarrhoea, encyclopaedia, faeces, foetal, gynaecology, haemoglobin, haemophilia, leukaemia, oesophagus, oestrogen, orthopaedic, (Note: The majority of American college, university, and residency programs, and even the American Academy of Orthopaedic Surgeons, still use the spelling with the digraph ae, though hospitals usually use the shortened form.) palaeontology, paediatric, paedophile.
-Oenology is acceptable in American English but is deemed a minor variant of enology, whereas although archeology and ameba exist in American English, the British versions amoeba and archaeology are more common.
+In American English, medical terms that are written with ae/æ (Note: Pronounced //iː// or //ɛ// (or, when unstressed, //i//, //ɪ// or //ə//)) or oe/œ (Note: Pronounced //iː// (or, when unstressed, //i// or //ɪ//)) in British English are written only with an e.
+Examples are (with the non-American letter in bold): anaemia, anaesthesia, caecum, coeliac, diarrhoea, faeces, foetal, gynaecology, haemoglobin, haemophilia, leukaemia, oesophagus, oestrogen, orthopaedic, (Note: The majority of American college, university, and residency programs, as well as the American Academy of Orthopaedic Surgeons, still use the spelling with the digraph ae, though hospitals usually use the shortened form.) paediatric.
 The chemical haem (named as a shortening of haemoglobin) is spelled heme in American English, to avoid confusion with hem.

-Canadian English mostly follows American English in this respect, although it is split on gynecology (e.g. Society of Obstetricians and Gynaecologists of Canada vs. the Canadian Medical Association's Canadian specialty profile of Obstetrics/gynecology).
+Canadian English mostly follows American English in this respect, although it is split on gynaecology (e.g. Society of Obstetricians and Gynaecologists of Canada vs. the Canadian Medical Association's Canadian specialty profile of obstetrics/gynecology).
 Pediatrician is preferred roughly 10 to 1 over paediatrician, while foetal and oestrogen are similarly uncommon.

-Words that can be spelled either way in American English include aesthetics and archaeology (which usually prevail over esthetics and archeology), as well as palaestra.
+Additionally, there are non-medical terms that follow this rule: aeon, caesium, encyclopaedia, manoeuvre, palaeontology and paedophile.
+Oenology is acceptable in American English, but is considered a minor variant of enology, whereas although ameba, archeology and esthetic exist in American English, the British spellings amoeba, archaeology and aesthetic prevail.
+The same is the case for paean, palaestra, phoenix and subpoena.

 Words that can be spelled either way in British English include chamaeleon, encyclopaedia, homoeopathy, mediaeval (a minor variant in both AmE and BrE), foetid and foetus.
 The spellings foetus and foetal are Britishisms based on a mistaken etymology.
 The etymologically correct original spelling fetus reflects the Latin original and is the standard spelling in medical journals worldwide; the Oxford English Dictionary notes that "In Latin manuscripts both fētus and foetus are used".